thecodework/two-factor-authentication/README.md

 ```

 ## Contribution
-Feel free to create issues, submit PRs and talk about features and enhancement through proposing issue.
+Feel free to create issues, submit PRs and talk about features and enhancement through proposing issues.
 If you find any security consideration, instead of creating an issue send an email to [imrealashu@gmail.com](mailto:imrealashu@gmail.com).